APogue/APogue.github.io/projects/codebook.md

   - `combination` → Exhibits multiple tones in distinct parts of the response

   Note: A combination may occur if the administration is using a parallel rhetoric method to handle multiple incidents involving Jewish students and students who identify as pro-Palestinian in a single statement, if this is confounding then I'll keep only the portions of statements relevant to an incident when coding.
 There should be no 'judgement' words, or as few as possible, e.g. 'even when detailed info is publicly available and of public interest' should be reduced, and any "judgement" should come out in the results.
+<br><br>

-- **`student_tone`**
+- **`actor_tone`, `target_tone`**
-  How students speak (attitude / rhetorical style) or depict an incident, judges emotional flavor rather than facts
+  How students speak (attitude / rhetorical style) or depict an incident; captures emotional flavor rather than narrative framing or strategy.
-  → `accusatory`, `conciliatory`, `defensive`, `defiant`, `escalatory`, `mobilizing`, `solidarity`, `combination`
+  → `accusatory`, `fear/distress`, `defensive`, `defiant`, `conciliatory`, `solidarity`, `combination`
-  - `accusatory` → Directly blames or attributes wrongdoing to another group or actor e.g. “Admin has failed…”, “they targeted us…”
+  - `accusatory` → Attributes blame or wrongdoing to another group or actor with moral judgment or indignation
-  - `conciliatory` → Seeks compromise, reconciliation, or mutual understanding e.g. “We welcome dialogue…”, “let’s find common ground…”
+    *e.g., “Admin has failed us,” “They are complicit”*
+  - `fear/distress` → Emphasizes emotional vulnerability, fear, or a sense of being targeted or unsafe
+    *e.g., “They targeted us,” “We no longer feel safe on campus”*
-  - `defensive` → Justifies the group’s own actions or counters criticism e.g. “We acted within policy…”, “mischaracterized by media…”
+  - `defensive` → Justifies or defends the group’s own actions or counters criticisms
+    *e.g., “We followed the rules,” “This was mischaracterized…”*
-  - `defiant` → Rejects authority or consequences with pride, disdain, or confrontation; often includes moral condemnation or taunts e.g. “You’re fascist aggressors,” “Don't obey in advance”
+  - `defiant` → Rejects authority or consequences with disdain, resistance, or confrontation
-  - `escalatory` → Signals heightened confrontation or calls for stronger action e.g. “We will occupy…”, “no peace until…”
-  - `mobilizing` → Explicit calls to collective action or protest e.g. “Join us at…”, “walkout tomorrow at 12 PM”
+    *e.g., “You’re fascist aggressors,” “Don’t obey in advance”*
+  - `conciliatory` → Seeks reconciliation, mutual understanding, or de-escalation
+    *e.g., “We welcome dialogue,” “Let’s find common ground”*
-  - `solidarity` → Expresses support for another group’s cause without leading the narrative e.g. “We stand with…”, “in solidarity with…”
+  - `solidarity` → Expresses emotional identification with or support for another group’s cause
+    *e.g., “We stand with…”*
-  - `combination` → Exhibits multiple tones in distinct parts of the response
+  - `combination` → Multiple distinct tones present across the response (e.g., fear + accusation)
 <br><br>
 - **`institutional_positioning`**
   How the incident was framed in administrative narratives